-The purpose of Wildlings Forest Kindergarten safeguarding and child protection policy is to provide a secure framework for the workforce in safeguarding and promoting the welfare of those children/young people who attend our setting.
+The purpose of A Touch of the Wild safeguarding and child protection policy is to provide a secure framework for the workforce in safeguarding and promoting the welfare of those children/young people who attend our setting.
 The policy aims to ensure that:

-• All our children are safe and protected from harm. • Other elements of provision and policies are in place to enable children to feel safe and adopt safe practices;
+All our children are safe and protected from harm.

+Other elements of provision and policies are in place to enable children to feel safe and adopt safe practice;

-• Staff, children, committee/trustees/proprietors, visitors, volunteers and parents are aware of the expected behaviors' and the setting legal responsibilities in relation to the safeguarding and promoting the welfare of all of our children.
+Staff, children, proprietors, visitors, volunteers and parents are aware of their expected behaviour and the settings legal responsibilities in relation to the safeguarding and welfare of all of our children.